coffee2code/wpuntexturize/readme.txt

 == Upgrade Notice ==

+= 1.4.1 =
+Trivial update: noted compatibility through WP 3.2+ and fixed link in description in readme.txt

 = 1.4 =
 Minor update: deprecated 'wpuntexturize()' in favor of 'c2c_wpuntexturize()'; renamed action from 'wpuntexturize' to 'c2c_wpuntexturize'; added link to plugin homepage in readme.txt